ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Pre-Conditions ## {#sec-protocol-overview-pre-conditions}

-Using Group OSCORE and this profile requires that both the client and the resource servers have previously joined the same OSCORE group.
+Using Group OSCORE to protect message exchanges between the client and the resource servers (RSs) requires that the client and the RSs have joined the same OSCORE group.
 This especially includes the derivation of the Group OSCORE Security Context and the assignment of unique Sender IDs to use in the group.
 Nodes can join the OSCORE group through the respective Group Manager by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}, which is also based on ACE.

-After the client and resource servers have joined the group, this profile provides access control for accessing resources on those resource servers, by securely communicating with Group OSCORE.
+The client needs to join the OSCORE group before requesting an access token that indicates the client's authorization and access rights in the group.
+After the client and RSs have joined the group, this profile enforces access control for the client to access resources on those RSs, by securely communicating with Group OSCORE.

-As a pre-requisite for this profile, the client has to have successfully joined the OSCORE group where also the resource servers (RSs) are members.
 Depending on the limited information initially available, the client may have to first discover the exact OSCORE group used by the RSs for the resources of interest, e.g., by using the approach defined in {{I-D.tiloca-core-oscore-discovery}}.

 ## Requesting an Access Token ## {#sec-protocol-overview-token-retrieval}